bugv/KMC2/README.md

 - an initialize structure json file for each concentration
 - a results.dat file containing the L_ij parameters for each concentration
+- a plot of the L_ij values as a function of the concentration